matrix-org/synapse/docs/specification.rst

 -------------
 When a client logs in, they may have a list of rooms which they have already joined.
 These rooms may also have a list of events associated with them.
 The purpose of 'syncing' is to present the current room and event information in a convenient, compact manner.
+The events returned are not limited to room events; presence events will also be returned.
 There are two APIs provided:

  - ``/initialSync`` : A global sync which will present room and event information for all rooms the user has joined.